Painful Lessons for Getting an Investment Deal on 'Shark Tank'

 There's a Chinese proverb of one being honored by a single glance.
 It comes from an old story of a horse expert whose mere glance caused a horse's value to rise significantly.

 Shark Tank's titular innovation-hunters have that power: A mere inquiry into a product persuades thousands of TV spectators to buy it.
-Overnight, an unknown venture’s chance of success and valuation rises significantly.
-The ABC series is in its 12th season, and its formula for televising brutal business truths still resonates with a national audience, continuing to accrue nearly five million viewers per episode.
+Overnight, an unknown venture's chance of success and valuation rises significantly.
+The ABC series is set to air its 14th season, and its formula for televising brutal business truths still resonates with a national audience, continuing to accrue nearly five million viewers per episode.

 Know Thy Numbers

 The Golden Rule is to know your KPIs.
 And rule No. 2 is to never, ever forget the Golden Rule.
 On Shark Tank, ignorance often means getting ridiculed out the door.
 Kevin O'Leary in particular doesn't care for sob stories.
 At times, he seems to enjoy humiliating weeping solopreneurs about how their "tears don't add value."

 Just remember that fire forges steel.
 Business owners must be extremely prepared so that investors believe their capital can multiply instead of burning in the flames of ineptitude or excuses.
 Sensitive viewers may think O'Leary is too unforgiving.
 He's not.
 Financial expertise is why O'Leary has amassed an estimated $400 million fortune.
 The absence of it leaves delicate opinionators stuck daydreaming and eating bon-bons.

 In the real world, solopreneurs must embrace hard lessons or get dinged by more painful consequences.
 Not understanding customer-acquisition costs, not knowing that one's gross margins are too low or not maximizing sales price can bankrupt the business, not to mention ruin your retirement savings and burn investors' money.
 That's worse than an expert's rebuke about not knowing thy numbers.